 Between 1966 and 1996, the primary method of hunting cougars in Washington involved the use of hunting-hounds to track, chase, and tree the cougar.
 After the passage of I-655 in 1996, hounds were banned for recreational cougar hunting.
 Subsequently, sport hunters had to rely on "opportunistic" kills, generated while in the act of hunting other prey — most commonly deer or elk.
 In 1997, to compensate for what WDFW anticipated would be a dramatic reduction in annual cougar mortalities, policies were implemented to increase the number of cougar hunters, while at the same time reducing or removing many of the existing cougar hunting restrictions.

-Between 1995 and 2009, only two hundred and fifty six cougars (256), or an average of 18 per year, were reported killed in Washington for preying on pets or livestock.
+Between 1995 and 2011, only two hundred and seventy-six cougars (276), or an average of 17 per year, were reported killed in Washington for preying on pets or livestock.
 Prior to the passage of I-655 in 1996, there appears to have been little or no problem with livestock predation by cougars.
 A 1984 WDFW cougar status report states:

 " Attacks by lions on domestic animals are infrequent in Washington and consequently represent a minor management concern or political force when compared to other western states."